vvaltchev/tilck/docs/contributing.md

 until the pull request is merged (**model 1**) OR by a curated *series* of micro-commits in the Linux kernel style that is edited *as series* on each review iteration (**model 2**).

+#### Model 1
+Model 1 is simple and requires just a single change to be correct polished and overall good-enough to be merged into Tilck's source.
+The only thing that contributors need to do is to keep a single commit into the topic branch and save changes to it with `git commit --amend` and then update the remote branch with `push --force`.
+(Note for people scaried by the force push and re-writing of history: the history of *private* topic branches does **not** matter.
+Git is designed to be used that way.
+Those branches are deleted once are merged into the master branch.
+The history that must not be re-written is the one of *public* branches.)

+#### Model 2
 Using model 2 means making the logical steps as small as possible and always separate changes in several layers in different commits.
 Each mechanical operation (e.g. rename) has it's own commit with summary etc. Each dependency is addressed as a separate commit,